 - 2 bay leaves

-- Wash and soak the gobindobhog rice in water for atleast 1 hour.
+- Wash and soak the gobindobhog rice in water for almost an hour.
 Drain the water and keep the rice aside.

 - In a heavy bottom pan, heat the milk adding bay leaves and green cardamom.
 Bring it to boil.